by Craig Brelsford

 Other posts about Tianmushan:

-Featured photo: Female Koklass Pheasant Pucrasia macrolopha, Tangjiahe Nature Reserve, Sichuan, 20 May 2013.
+Featured photo: Female Koklass Pheasant Pucrasia macrolopha, Sichuan, May.
 Pucrasia macrolopha ranges from the Himalaya to eastern China.
 The species may be common at West Tianmu Mountain Nature Reserve.
 (Craig Brelsford)